 As districts across the country prepare themselves to report out on the requirements of ESSA, many districts are focusing much of their attention on how they are spending on a per-pupil basis.
-For many districts, this is a new way of budgeting, so we’ve compiled some guiding questions to lead your efforts into early analysis of per pupil spending across schools.
+For many districts, this is a new way of budgeting, so this post includes some guiding questions to lead your efforts into early analysis of per pupil spending across schools.
+The guiding questions and our recommendations draw on the work of Marguerite Roza at Georgetown’s Edunomics Lab.

 Are your policies shortchanging any schools within your district?